Welcome

 Reflection

-The harmonic reflection of a tonal composition leads to the creation of a new piece of music.
-It is a process somewhat analogous to melodic inversion.
-By reflection, the harmony is inverted to create a new piece of music, consisting of the same raw information content, yet sounding different: effectively giving every piece of tonal music a matching 'harmonic reflection' or companion piece.
-Just as a mirror image to the right of a score reverses left and right to produce the retrograde form (temporal reflection), so an image from a mirror placed underneath a score reverses top and bottom, revealing a subtly different view of the original object.
-The process is related to 'harmonic dualism', a line of thought stretching back to the theorist Zarlino (1588) and chiefly developed by Arthur von Oettingen (1836-1920).
-Overall, treating chordal sequences upside down and backwards, can be viewed as analogous to the techniques of extension used in mathematics to broaden the scope of operations and processes.
+The harmonic reflection of a tonal composition leads to the creation of a new piece of music -- through the strict inversion of all intervals.
+It is a process somewhat similar to melodic inversion.
+Just as a mirror image to the right of a score reverses left and right to produce the retrograde form (temporal reflection), so an image from a mirror placed underneath a score reverses top and bottom, treble and bass, revealing a subtly different view of the original object.
+However this procedure, as used by J.S.Bach in the 'mirror fugues', is not rigorous in the inversion of intervals.
+In contrast, through the strict inversion of all intervals, the original harmony may be precisely 'reflected' to create a new piece of music consisting of the same raw information content, yet sounding different: effectively giving every piece of tonal music a matching 'harmonic reflection' or companion piece.
+The process is related to 'harmonic dualism', a line of thought stretching back to the theorist Zarlino (1588) and most fully developed by Arthur von Oettingen (1836-1920).
+Ultimately, treating chordal sequences upside down and backwards, can be viewed as analogous to the techniques of extension used in mathematics to broaden the scope of operations and processes.
+From this perspective, the chords of tonal music may be viewed, more or less, as numbers in material form, and musical phrases, as mathematical statements or number processing -- though generally of a limited and incomplete character.
+These ideas are explored in the articles and essays Journey to the Heart of Music.

-Preface to the Rosebay Music Archive
+Preface to the Music Archive

 Most pieces are 'simple' reflections, that is, exact applications of the principle of reflection; while a few others are somewhat more elaborate.
 The sequence of some pieces -i.e. the order of normal and reflected portions - is left to the performer and in others is built into the score.

-The art of reflection is very much that of bringing out the light and shade inherent in the contrast between the 'normal' harmonic version of the composition's information content and the often strange (perhaps 'abnormal') twists of harmonic and melodic progression produced through reflection.
+The art of reflection is very much that of bringing out the light and shade inherent in the contrast between the 'normal' harmonic version of the composition's information content and the often strange (perhaps 'abnormal') twists of harmonic and melodic progression produced by reflection.

-Vater unser im Himmelreich - Johann Krieger, 1652-1735
+No. 1 Vater unser im Himmelreich - Johann Krieger, 1652-1735

 - for Keyboard Instrument